 Agendas set the tone and duration of your conference calls, and they help participants prepare.
 Those expected to contribute status updates will know beforehand what topics are being discussed along with their role and time allotment.
 Those who may not be assigned an agenda item per se still need to know what’s in store.
 The agenda does that, giving them the heads up in advance so they can formulate questions and know what to expect.

-5. Provide toll free or city-specific access numbers.
+5. Provide toll free access numbers.